jdlph/Path4GMNS/docs/source/usecases.md

 pg.output_link_performance(network)
 ```

-v0.9.10 provides users more flexibility to control UE convergency by returning the relative gap and passing the relative gap tolerance (i.e., the target relative gap). find_ue() will terminate when either column_upd_num or rel_gap_tolerance is reached.
+v0.9.10 provides users more flexibility to control UE convergency with the relative gap tolerance (i.e., the target relative gap). find_ue() will terminate when either column_upd_num or rel_gap_tolerance is reached and return the final relative gap.
 ```python
 import path4gmns as pg